 TERM

 Term of the Agreement.
-This Agreement shall begin on the Effective Date of Service and shall terminate ______,2001 (the “Term”) and following such initial Term, this Agreement will continue on a month to month basis and may be cancelled after the Term upon 90 days written notice from either Party hereto.
+This Agreement shall begin on the Effective Date of Service and shall terminate December 31,,2001 (the “Term”) upon 90 days’ advance written notice by either Party hereto.
+Unless terminated at the completion of such initial Term, this Agreement will continue on a month to month basis and may be cancelled after the Term upon 90 days written notice from either Party hereto.
 As an example, for the Agreement to terminate by action of Allegheny on December 31, 2002, Allegheny would notify EnronSE by October 1, 2001.
-Except as set forth in Section 2.2, ESOC will dispatch the Lincoln Center Control Area for the entire term of this Agreement.

 No EnronSE Liability for Any Period Subsequent to Termination.
-The Parties hereby acknowledge that in the event that this Agreement is terminated, whether by expiration or termination under this Article or by termination pursuant to Article 9, and Allegheny’s successor control area is not yet operational, the Facility is capable of being operated without a material passage of time based upon an interconnection agreement placed into effect between Allegheny and a local utility selected by Allegheny.
+The Parties hereby acknowledge that in the event that this Agreement is terminated, whether by expiration or termination under this Article or by termination pursuant to Article 9, and Allegheny’s successor control area is not yet operational, the Facility would nevertheless be capable of being operated without a material passage of time based upon an interconnection agreement placed into effect between Allegheny and a local utility selected by Allegheny.
 Accordingly, in the event this Agreement expires or is terminated under this Article or pursuant to Article 9, ALLEGHENY RELEASES AND WILL DEFEND, INDEMNIFY AND HOLD EnronSE HARMLESS FROM AND AGAINST ALL CLAIMS, DEMANDS AND CAUSES OF ACTIONS RELATING TO THIS AGREEMENT AND/OR THE SERVICES SPECIFIED HEREUNDER IN RELATION TO ANY PERIOD SUBSEQUENT TO ANY SUCH TERMINATION, INCLUDING COSTS, ATTORNEYS' FEES AND EXPENSES.
 The obligations of Allegheny under this Section 2.2 shall survive the termination of this Agreement.

 2.3 Excuse of Performance.
-The Parties shall be bound by this Agreement for the entire Term as defined in Section 2.1 except: (i) in the event that MAIN, NERC and/or any other regulatory body does not continue to recognize the Facility as a control area in form and substance acceptable to EnronSE in its sole discretion as the ESOC (ii) in event that the NERC and or MAIN control area guidelines change in a manner that materially ESOC’s performance as contemplated under this Agreement (iii) in the event of Force Majeure as defined in Section 8.1.
-Upon the occurrence and during the continuance of either of the events specified in the immediately preceding sentence, the EnronSE shall be excused from performing under this Agreement.
+The Parties shall be bound by this Agreement for the entire Term as defined in Section 2.1 except: (i) in the event that MAIN, NERC and/or any other regulatory body does not continue to recognize the Facility as a control area in form and substance acceptable to EnronSE in its sole discretion as the ESOC (ii) in event that the NERC and or MAIN control area guidelines change in a manner that materially alters or increases ESOC’s performance obligations as contemplated under this Agreement, (iii) in the event of Force Majeure as defined in Section 8.1.
+Upon the occurrence and during the continuance of either of the events specified in the immediately preceding sentence, EnronSE shall be excused from performing under this Agreement.

 SECTION 3